 What is it & Who’s it for?

 Created by Karine Losier & Dave Ruel (self-confessed food and fitness fanatics), Metabolic Cooking is a healthy eating system comprised of 9 recipe books and supporting guides designed to transform and reinvigorate your diet – from the supermarket right down to cooking in your own kitchen.
-The program prides itself on fat-fighting, nutritionally-fulfilling recipes which are quick and easy to make that anyone can follow.
+The program prides itself on fat fighting foods, nutritionally-fulfilling recipes which are quick and easy to make that anyone can follow.

 If you’re one the many people who’ve ever felt lost when it comes to so-called healthy eating for weight loss or simply feel you don’t have the time, knowledge or resources to create a workable diet plan, metabolic cooking is for you.
 It’s equally good for the health-conscious individual as it is for those looking to get started.